ABHINAV-SUREKA/toDoList/README.md

 5. `todolist undone [task_id]` - mark a task as in complete

 ### Installation and use
-Run the following command in your terminal to install and use the cli: <br>
+Run the following command in your terminal (inside $GOPATH/src) to install and use the cli: <br>
 ```
+git clone git@github.com:ABHINAV-SUREKA/toDoList.git
+cd toDoList
+go get
 go install github.com/ABHINAV-SUREKA/toDoList
 todolist --help
 ```